dengste/org-caldav/README.md

 Caldav sync for Emacs Orgmode

-Tested CalDAV servers: Owncloud, Google Calendar.
+Tested CalDAV servers: Owncloud.

-Also reported to be working: SOGo
+Also reported to be working: SOGo.

+Working, but deprecated: Google Calendar (will shut down CalDAV API in 9/2013).

 *IMPORTANT*: Before using this code, please make sure you have backups of your precious Org files.
 Also, I strongly suggest to create a new,